Why Do Chemical Reactions Have to Be Balanced?

 CH₄ + O₂ → CO₂ + 2H₂O

 Now hydrogen is balanced (4 on each side).
-Worth adding: oxygen?
-In real terms, left has 2, right has 2 + 2 = 4.
+That said, left has 2, right has 2 + 2 = 4.
+On the flip side, oxygen?
 Not quite.

 Add a 2 in front of O₂: